Football Times podcast: Premier League Week 22 preview – Man Utd, Arsenal, Liverpool in action

 - LISTEN AND SUBSCRIBE TO FOOTBALL TIMES: Apple / Spotify / Acast

-Contemporary episodes will likely be launched each Wednesday to convey you the most recent information and views forward of every Premier League sport on the field.
+Recent episodes might be launched each Wednesday to convey you the newest information and views forward of every Premier League recreation on the field.

 HEARALPUBLICIST sport editor Michael Potts is joined by BBC Match of the Day journal options editor Lee Stobbs in Week 22.

-Michael and Lee additionally supply their newest Fantasy Premier League suggestions forward of Gameweek 22.
+Michael and Lee additionally provide their newest Fantasy Premier League ideas forward of Gameweek 22.

-- Try the brand new Match of the Day Journal web site for the most recent information and options
+- Take a look at the brand new Match of the Day Journal web site for the newest information and options

-You may hearken to the model new Soccer Occasions podcast on YouTube or by way of a variety of platforms together with Apple / Spotify / Acast.
+You possibly can hearken to the model new Soccer Instances podcast on YouTube or through a spread of platforms together with Apple / Spotify / Acast.

 Add Comment